 HALL OF RECORDS

 The most common methodology employed by members of the lab is the analysis of stable carbon and nitrogen isotopic compositions by EA-IRMS.
 Below are the records for the lowest and highest delta values recorded by year.
-Samples must be from an identifiable taxon.

 2017